eclipse-edc/Connector/docs/developer/decision-records/2022-08-01-entity-timestamp/README.md

 entities, e.g. for auditing or for displaying purposes in a web frontend.

 The `createdTimestamp` timestamp must be immutable.
 It cannot be changed after the initial object construction.
-The `lastUpdateTimestamp` timestamp must be updated everytime the entity is put back into storage.
+The `updatedAt` timestamp must be updated everytime the entity is put back into storage.
 This includes `save` operations that do not entail an actual change to the object.

 ## Approach